-Metallurgical testwork conducted in 2011 at Metcon Research in Tucson, Arizona ("Metcon") has indicated that the Ann Mason mineralized material is amenable to concentration by conventional grinding and froth flotation.
-A grindability composite sample was found to have a moderate Bond Ball Work Index ("BBWI") of 15.7 kilowatt hours per tonne ("kWh/t"), while batch rougher flotation tests revealed an optimum primary grind size of approximately 100 to 120 microns ("μm").
+Metallurgical testwork conducted in 2011 at Metcon Research in Tucson, Arizona (now SGS North America Inc. ) has indicated that the Ann Mason mineralized material is amenable to concentration by conventional grinding and froth flotation.
+A grindability composite sample was found to have a moderate Bond Ball Work Index ("BBWI") of 15.7 kWh/t, while batch rougher flotation tests revealed an optimum primary grind size of approximately 100 to 120 $\mu$ m.
 Locked cycle testing of two composites, representing the chalcopyrite, and chalcopyrite-bornite domains, resulted in copper recovery to final concentrate in excess of 93%, at saleable concentrate grades, and with no penalty elements identified.
 The potential for producing a separate molybdenum concentrate has also been investigated and is included as part of the PEA; however, larger scale testing is required in order to generate more accurate grade and recovery estimates due to the low sample head grade.